frmichel/sparql-micro-service/README.md

 The SPARQL Micro-Service architecture [1] is meant to allow the combination of Linked Data with data from Web APIs.
 It enables querying non-RDF Web APIs with SPARQL, and allows on-the-fly assigning dereferenceable URIs to Web API resources that do not have a URI in the first place.

 This project is a prototype PHP implementation for JSON-based Web APIs.
-It comes with three example SPARQL micro-services, designed in the context of a biodiversity-related use case:
+It comes with several example SPARQL micro-services, designed in the context of a biodiversity-related use case:
 - flickr/getPhotosByGroupByTag: searches a Flickr group for photos with a given tag.
 We use it to search the [*Encyclopedia of Life* Flickr group](https://www.flickr.com/groups/806927@N20) for photos of a given taxon: photos of this group are tagged with the scientific name of the taxon they represent, formatted as ```taxonomy:binomial=<scientific name>```.
 - macaulaylibrary/getAudioByTaxon retrieves audio recordings for a given taxon name from the [Macaulay Library](https://www.macaulaylibrary.org/), a scientific media archive related to birds, amphibians, fishes and mammals.
 - musicbrainz/getSongByName searches the [MusicBrainz music information encyclopedia](https://musicbrainz.org/) for music tunes whose titles match a given name with a minimum confidence of 90%.
+- bhl/getArticlesByTaxon searches the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/) for scientific articles related to a given taxon name.

 [1] Franck Michel, Catherine Faron-Zucker and Fabien Gandon. *SPARQL Micro-Services: Lightweight Integration of Web APIs and Linked Data*.
 In Proc. of the Linked Data on the Web Workshop (LDOW2018). https://hal.archives-ouvertes.fr/hal-01722792